Yes, There Are Asset & Income Protection Strategies to Help

 Due to their similar sounding names and the fact that they are both government programs typically benefiting seniors and the disabled under the age of 65, Medicaid and Medicare are often confused.
 It is important to understand that each is its own distinct program and each has different qualification requirements.

 Medicare is essentially public health insurance for individuals that are 65 or older, or younger than 65 but have a qualifying disability.
 Medicare becomes the primary health insurance coverage for these individuals.
-That being said, Medicare does NOT pay for long-term care.
+Medicare does NOT pay for long-term care.
 Many individuals often confuse Medicare and Medicaid for this reason.
 Confusion typically arises because Medicare does pay for rehabilitation after an individual is hospitalized.
 This includes placement in a skilled nursing facility.
 However, Medicare places a 100 day limit on the period of time one can receive payment for rehabilitation.
 Most people are unaware that Medicare seldom approves 100 days of rehabilitation.
 It is generally approved for a much shorter time period.
 This cap may even be further reduced depending on how successful your rehabilitation goes.
 For example, if you fail to make progress to a specified level of health for your condition, Medicare may cut funding, deeming your condition custodial and thus, not covered.
 With Medicare, there is also a deductible of around $120 a day after the first 20 days.
 Since Alzheimer’s and many other cognitive illnesses have no known cure, it is impossible to rehabilitate.
 Therefore, Medicare will NOT pay for the care of an individual with Alzheimer’s and other degenerative conditions and disease.

 Medicaid, on the other hand, is designed to help individuals pay for long term care in a nursing facility, assisted living residence, and sometimes at-home.
 If you have no knowledge or experience with Medicaid, don’t worry.
 Most people are in the same boat.
 While Medicaid is funded by both the federal government and the state of New Jersey, it is administered solely at the state level through the County Board of Social Services.
 This means that rules will vary depending on what county you are in.
 Compliance with Medicaid qualifications is a necessity, as New Jersey has extremely strict requirements that must be followed if you wish to receive assistance.
-Since Medicare doesn’t provide coverage for Alzheimer’s and many other diseases affecting seniors, it is important that you consult an experienced NJ Elder Care attorney to make sure you are in compliance with these requirements.
+Since Medicare doesn’t provide coverage for Alzheimer’s and many other diseases affecting seniors, it is important that you consult an experienced NJ Elder Care attorney to make sure you follow these requirements.
 Otherwise, should you lack long term care insurance, you will be forced to pay for the care of your loved one out of your own pocket if you fail to qualify for NJ Medicaid.

 Here is a brief breakdown of the two government-funded programs: